goisonberry/weather-dashboard/README.md

 ## Purpose

-Allow travelers to utilize this application to see the weather for multiple cities in order for them to plan their trael accordingly.
+Allow travelers to utilize this application to see the weather for multiple cities in order for them to plan their travel accordingly.

 ## Criteria for this application